-13.5 Types of behaviour and possible sanction for internal exclusion, suspensions and permanent exclusions

-Appendix 10 outlines types of behaviour and possible consequences in terms of exclusion.
+13.5 Behaviours and possible sanctions for internal exclusion, suspensions and permanent exclusions Appendix 10 outlines types of behaviour and possible consequences in terms of exclusion.
 This is not an exhaustive list and factors will be taken into account such as the student's age and whether they have any special educational needs as outlined in Section 5.